banglanlp/bnlp-resources/README.md

 # Resources for Bangla Natural Language Processing (BanglaNLP)

 This repository contains available datasets for nine notable Bangla Natural Language Processing tasks: (i) POS tagging, (ii) lemmatization, (iii) NER, (iv) punctuation restoration, (v) MT, (vi) sentiment classification, (vii) emotion classification, (viii) authorship attribution, and (ix) news categorization.
 For each task, we curated labeled datasets from different tasks, split them for training, development and evaluation.
 The purpose was to create benchmarks and facilitate reproducing the results.
-The compilation of the datasets is the results of the work of the paper [1] ([A Review of Bangla Natural Language Processing Tasks and the Utility of Transformer Models](https://arxiv.org/pdf/2107.03844.pdf)).
+The compilation of the datasets is the results of the work of the paper [[A Review of Bangla Natural Language Processing Tasks and the Utility of Transformer Models](https://arxiv.org/pdf/2107.03844.pdf)].
 Please see below a brief summary of the work and major contributions.

 __Table of contents:__
 - [Datasets](dataset)